amvmdev/amvm-form-models/README.md

 name | Value of name property is used for name atribute of input tag errors[] | Array of errors after running all validators against value property

 `labels` property is array.
-Each array item contains meta object with addition member called `key`.
+Each array item contains meta object with additional member called `key`.

 `emails` property is array.
 Each array item contains obejct with `key` property, and many meta objects.
 Thats why `name` property of each meta obejct has format of `emails[some_unique_key].%property_name%`